mahk-git/angular-basic-prj/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-basic-prj)

-This angular demo project is created by referring instructions on https://angular.io/start
+This angular demo project is created by referring instructions on https://angular.io/start > Getting Started